Becoming financially independent and wealthy is the American dream. One of the best ways to achieve the American dream is by investing in real estate.

 - REITs are easier to buy and sell than rental properties.

 There are some downsides to investing in REITs.
-These include:
+These are:

 - Taxes on REIT dividends are at a higher rate than dividends from equity stocks.